Prompt Engineering Guide

 Takeaways

-• Recursion of Thought (RoT) prompting overcomes context length limitations by using a divide-and-conquer strategy, breaking down complex problems into smaller sub-problems.
+• Recursion of Thought (RoT) overcomes context length limitations by using a divide-and-conquer strategy, breaking down complex problems into smaller sub-problems.

 • RoT solves large-scale tasks by processing parts of a problem in separate contexts and then aggregating the results to form the final answer.